 Medicare covers the first 2 days of your hospital stay.
-During this period, there is \$0 copayment.
+During this period, there is a \$0 copayment.

-If you stay in the hospital longer than 2 days, you pay a \$150 copayment per day for days 1-5 and \$0 copayment for days 6 through 90.
+If you stay in the hospital longer than 2 days, you pay a \$50 copayment per day 1-5 for Medicare-covered inpatient hospital care.

+There is \$0 copayment for days 6 through 90

 Our plan provides a maximum of 60 Lifetime Reserve days.
-You pay a \$670 copayment per day for days 1 - 60.
+You pay a 670 copayment per day for days 1 - 60.

-If you are admitted to an out-of-network hospital after receiving care and your condition is stabilized, you must move to a network hospital in order for your care to continue to be covered or you must have your inpatient care at the out-of-network hospital authorized by the plan and your cost is the highest cost sharing you would pay at a network hospital.
+Cost sharing is charged for each inpatient stay.
+If you are admitted to an out-ofnetwork hospital after receiving care and your condition is stabilized, you must move to a network hospital in order for your care to continue to be covered or you must have your inpatient care at the out-of-network hospital authorized by the plan and your cost is the highest cost sharing you would pay at a network hospital.

-Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay

-If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
+Referral and prior authorization required.
+Services that are covered for youWhat you must pay when you get these servicesInpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay\Vou pay 100% of stay is not reasonable and necessary, we will not cover your inpatient stay.
 However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
 Covered services include, but are not limited to: